hanny21/feed_reader_testing/README.md

 * Callbacks should be used to ensure that feeds are loaded before they are tested.
 * Implement error handling for undefined variables and out-of-bound array access.
 * When complete - all of your tests should pass.

+## Running the app
+To run the app, please download the whole project to your PC.
+Then just open the index.html file in your browser.
+No need to install anything.